The Crown Season 2 Recap - Episodes Guide Netflix Binge

 Advertisement

 In the spirit of not wasting time, let's dive right in.
-Get ready for a history lesson — and a whole lot of corigs.
+Get ready for a history lesson — and a whole lot of corgis.

 Episode 1: Misadventure

-Episode one wastes no time getting to the big questions of the series.
-In fact, our first glimpse at the royal couple occurs five months in the future, when both Queen Elizabeth and her sulking teenager of a husband, Philip, are approaching Setubal Harbour in Lisbon.
-As the ship nears closer to the dock, the chatterings of the press lap over one another like the waves of the rough ocean, or, if you will, the swooping layers of Matt Smith’s hair.
+Episode 1 wastes no time getting to the big questions of the series.
+In fact, our first glimpse at the royal couple occurs five months in the future, when both Queen Elizabeth (Claire Foy) and her sulking teenager of a husband, Prince Philip (Matt Smith), are approaching Setubal Harbour in Lisbon.
+As the ship nears closer to the dock, the tittering of the press laps over one another like the waves of the rough ocean, or, if you will, the swooping layers of Matt Smith’s hair.
 What’s going on with Philip?
 Is the royal marriage doing any better?
-Will the queen address rumours of his infidelity?
+Will the queen address rumors of his infidelity?
 No, no, and no.

 Cut to: the inside of the ship, where Elizabeth has just gotten off the phone with the press secretary.
-The steps they’ve been taking haven’t worked, apparently, and the rumours of their instability and Philip’s womanising haven’t gone away.
+The steps they’ve been taking haven’t worked, apparently, and the rumors of their instability and Philip’s womanizing haven’t gone away.
 She asks him frankly: What will it take for him to be happy?

 Because, five months earlier, everything seemed fine.
 Just as soon as the scene on the boat begins, we’re whipped back to the past, in Buckingham Palace just before Philip embarks on a five-month tour in lieu of the Queen herself.
 You’ll remember that in the scene we just saw, he described this as “being sent away,” but back when things were happy between the couple — when they spent their days flirting and stealing kisses before diplomatic events — he seemed pleased as punch to be jetting off on such a royal journey.